The Trumptonshire TrilogyCamberwick Green, Trumpton and Chigley

 It's 1.30pm,January 3rd,1966 and you've settled down to watch this new Watch With Mother series on BBC1.

-Every single UK tv set has just 3 channels.Everything's still broadcast in black & white.And because the Beeb still view the concept of a programme trailer as somewhat vulgar,we have no idea who,or what,"Camberwick Green" is.
+Every single UK tv set has just 3 channels.Everything's still broadcast in black & white.And because the Beeb still view the concept of a programme trailer as somewhat vulgar,kids have no idea who,or what,"Camberwick Green" actually is.

 What's it going to be about ?
 Will it be any good ?